temmihoo/gstar-presentation/typical-customer.md

 - service operators
 - hackers

-We found out by wanting ourselves a secure building automation.
+We found out our customer base by wanting ourselves a secure building automation.
 Our research showed that such a thing does not exist that satisfies basic internet security best practices (all traffic is signed and encrypted using PKI), so we set out to first make the platform and then start building real products that use it.